AlfonsoGhislieri/gilded-rose-tech-test/README.md

 6. Create classes for each item in order to push the logic out of the shop class.
 7. Create a module to allow all classes to use same functions --> have access to same vars?
 8. Added tests and implemented the conjured goods into the code
+9. Final refactoring of shop class and update_quality method